Unpriortized Autoencoder For Image Generation: Introduction

-As another approach, instead of assuming a specified prior, we can think of extending autoencoders to generative models by estimating latent distribution from the data.
-Compared to the previous method, this method is free from the above-mentioned trade-off between the reconstruction and the regularization because the autoencoder can be trained without extra regularization \jy{term} of the latent distribution \jy{in the objective function}.
-However, in this approach, returning to the nature of the latent variable and the prior, we need to consider a couple of things: (1) The distribution of learned latent variables without \jy{prioritized regularization} can have a complex form.
+As another approach, we can think of extending autoencoders to generative models by estimating latent distribution from the data.
+This method is free from the above-mentioned trade-off between the reconstruction and the regularization because the autoencoder can be trained without extra regularization term of the latent distribution.
+However, in this approach, returning to the nature of the latent variable and the prior, we need to consider a couple of things: (1) The distribution of learned latent variables without prioritized regularization can have a complex form.
 Therefore, we should be able to model this distribution flexibly.
-(2) An autoencoder \jy{trained} solely from data points may be over-fitted or does not learn a proper manifold.
+(2) An autoencoder trained solely from data points may be over-fitted or does not learn a proper manifold.
 The autoencoder should be able to learn meaningful representation via latent variables.

-In this paper, we treat the generation task using autoencoder in the following way.
-Instead of regularization with a prior, we use a density estimator to \jy{capture} the latent distribution.
-In order for latent variables to focus on the important representations of data, we schedule the size of the autoencoder's bottleneck component during the training process.
-We empirically show the performance of our proposed method using a variety of high-dimensional image datasets.
+In this paper, we extend the autoencoder to the generative models by estimating the empirical distribution of latent variables obtained from a given dataset using an additional network named as \textit{the Latent Density Estimator (LDE)}.
+The proposed LDE learns complex distributions flexibly using an auto-regressive approach.
+Also, in order to preferentially learn the important representation of the given data through the latent variables, we exploit a training strategy that incrementally increases the effective size of the latent vector.
 As shown in Figure \ref{fig:example}, our method generates clear and diverse images that reflect the characteristics of data well.
-The contributions of this paper are threefold as follows:

-\begin{enumerate} \item{We extend the autoencoder to the generative models by introducing the Latent Density Estimator, which is a network for estimating the empirical distribution of latent variables obtained from the given dataset.
-In doing so, we propose the architecture of the latent density estimator that can learn complex distributions.}

-\item{We propose a training strategy that incrementally increases the effective size of the latent vector so that the important representation of the given data is preferentially learned using the structural characteristics of the undercomplete autoencoder during the learning process, without an explicit regularization term.}